Preprocessing-based Kinodynamic Motion Planning Framework for Intercepting Projectiles using a Robot Manipulator: Method

 \subsubsection{Projectile Estimation}

-To reconstruct the 3D ball trajectory, we use the Ohno method \cite{Ohno2000TrackingPA}.
-Firstly, we fit multiple position detections at various time intervals to a projectile equation of motion.
-The motion is assumed to be on the $X-Z$ plane (with $Z$ pointing vertically upwards).
-Movements perpendicular to this plane which can occur due to wind effects or other external forces are ignored.
-The ball motion is governed by gravity, which is expressed as
+To reconstruct the 3D trajectory of the ball, we use the Ohno method \cite{Ohno2000TrackingPA}.
+First, we fit multiple position detections at various time intervals to a projectile equation of motion.
+It is assumed that the motion is on the $X-Z$ plane (with $Z$ pointing vertically upward).
+Movements perpendicular to this plane that can occur as a result of wind or other external forces are ignored.
+Once launched, the motion of the ball is governed purely by gravity, which is expressed as